pcfx-devel/PC-FX_Programming_Notes/README.md

    * The processor does have floating point support, but stay away from it if you value your cycles.
 It's even slower than division.
    * There is no 3D on the base PC-FX, and 3D support is not scheduled for implementation into the library as there are very few PC-FXGA boards which contain the 3D chip.
 No emulators currently support 3D either.

+#### Hints for Optimization

+ 1. Where it makes sense, use signed variables.
+Unsigned variables tend to require the compiler to add additional opcodes.

+ 2. For reads and writes, if you're working with halfwords (16-bit variables), read and write halfwords where possible;
+this is faster than reading/writing full words (but 2 halfwords is slower than one full word).

 ## V810 CPU and the GNU Compiler